Peg solitaire and Conway's soldiers on infinite graphs: Soldiers on a graph

 Now we show that our upper bound is best possible.
-Consider the infinite tree in Figure \ref{fig2} whose vertices are either marked by a circle or left unmarked.
+Consider the infinite tree $T$ in Figure \ref{fig2} whose vertices are either marked by a green circle or left unmarked.
+More explicitly, in each layer of $T$, we mark a vertex if it is the $i$-th vertex, $i$ odd, when counting from the leftmost vertex of its layer.
 Its topmost vertex $v$ is always reachable.
-Indeed, if we set our initial state $S_0$ as the set of $2^k$ vertices in layer $k$, where $k \ge 1$, then we can jump a peg on each unmarked vertex over its adjacent marked vertex so that $S_{2^{k-1}}$ consists of vertices in layer $k-1$.
-After $\sum_{i = 2}^k 2^{k-i}$ additional jumps, we can end the game with a peg on $v$.
+Indeed, if we set our initial state $S_0$ as the set of $2^k$ vertices in layer $k$, where $k \ge 1$, then we can jump with a peg on each unmarked vertex over its adjacent marked vertex so that $S_{2^{k-1}}$ consists of vertices in layer $k-1$.
+After $\sum_{i = 2}^k 2^{k-i}$ additional similar jumps, the game ends with a peg in $v$.

 We claim that $d_n(v) = O(\vp^n)$.
 Write $D_n = D_n(v)$ and $d_n = d_n(v)$.
 Partition each set $D_k$ into two sets $M_k$ and $N_k$ consisting of marked and unmarked vertices, respectively.
 Set $m_k = |M_k|$ and $n_k = |N_k|$.